Microphone-cable-types-–-all-about-microphones

 Microphone cable types – all about microphones

-All microphone cables can be divided into two microphone cable types.
+All microphone cables can be of two types.
 There can be analog audio cables such as XLR or TS, but there can be digital cables as well.
 The principle of their work is different.
-The binary code is involved when digital cable transmits the data, while the analogue type of cable requires electricity.
+Digital cable transmits the data using binary code, while analogue cable relies on electricity.

 Trying to capture sound at home, the consumers often face the problem of transmission of analog sound from mic in order to get it in digital format and process it with DAW afterward.